New Employee Toolkit

 As part of the new employee onboarding process, these checklists were created to assist you through the first few days, weeks and months as a new employee with the National Park Service.
 Using the checklist and accessing the helpful websites in this document will assist you through the entire orientation process.

-Once you are on board, you'll have access to InsideNPS.gov the NPS Intranet site.
+Once you are on board, you'll have access to InsideNPS.gov, the primary NPS Intranet site, and the Employee Center, a new intranet site for providing resources to NPS employees.
 Note that until you are granted access (typically during your first week on the job) you may be unable to access some of the sites listed on the checklist.
-Once you have access, visit the New Employee Orientation Program (NEO) site (http://inside.nps.gov/orientation) to read the NPS Onboarding Handbook and obtain other helpful resources and information about your orientation experience and employment with NPS.

 There are many forms that you must complete to ensure your payroll deductions, benefits and retirement selections are processed.
 Click on the link below to access those forms.